linkedin

 What is a UX Audit Checklist?

-A UX (User Experience) Audit Checklist is a comprehensive and systematic list of design evaluation criteria used to assess the quality of a software product’s user experience.
+A UX audit checklist is a comprehensive and systematic list of design evaluation criteria used during a UX audit to assess the quality of a software product’s user experience.
 UX audits help to identify areas of improvement in a user’s journey and provide recommendations for enhancing the overall user experience.

 The Benefits of Using a UX Audit Checklist